 Oil & Gas Journal Archive

-- MARKET WATCH: NYMEX oil prices increase on US crude inventory decline
+- MARKET WATCH: NYMEX oil prices jump more than $1/bbl on lower crude inventory

-- EIA: US crude stockpiles decrease 4.1 million bbl
+- EIA: US crude inventories decrease 2.1 million bbl

 - MARKET WATCH: NYMEX oil, gas prices rise on US-China trade tensions

 - ESAI: Refinery expansions overwhelms rising gasoline, diesel demand